dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/api-v2/json-ld.md

 is a convenient way to construct the JSON-LD context.

-Since `toJsonLDDocument` has to return an object that uses the specified ontology schema, the recommended design is to separate IRI schema conversion from JSON-LD generation.
-To handle IRI schema conversion, the response message can implement `KnoraReadV2`:
+Since `toJsonLDDocument` has to return an object that uses the specified ontology schema, the recommended design is to separate schema conversion as much as possible from JSON-LD generation.
+As a first step, schema conversion (or at the very least, the conversion of Knora type IRIs to the target schema) can be done via an implementation of `KnoraReadV2`:

 @@snip [KnoraResponseV2.scala]($src$/org/knora/webapi/messages/v2/responder/KnoraResponseV2.scala) { #KnoraReadV2 }

-This means that the response message class has the method `toOntologySchema`, which returns a copy of the same message, with IRIs adjusted for the target schema (by calling `SmartIri.toOntologySchema` on each `SmartIri` instance).
+This means that the response message class has the method `toOntologySchema`, which returns a copy of the same message, with Knora type IRIs (and perhaps other content) adjusted for the target schema.
+(See @ref:[Smart IRIs](smart-iris.md) on how to convert Knora type IRIs to the target schema.)

 The response message class could then have a private method called `generateJsonLD`, which generates a `JsonLDDocument` that has the correct structure for the target schema, like